99 Unanswerable Questions and the Unintended Consequences of the Future We’re Creating

 So ask yourself, “how do you handle a question that you can’t answer?”

-We all approach tough questions differently, with some of us searching Google, others turning to a smarter friend, and still others using some sort of formula to list everything we know in hopes of discovering unique insights about ourselves.
+We all approach tough questions differently, with some of us searching Google, others turning to a smarter friend, others turning to algorithmic tools, and still others using some sort of formula to list everything we know in hopes of discovering unique insights about ourselves.

 But in many situations, we simply run into questions where no answer exists.
 These are what we call unanswerable questions, and there are tons of them.